MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/desktop-matrix-visual.md

 ### Drill down on row headers

-In the Visualizations pane, when you add multiple fields to the **Rows** section of the **Fields** well, you enable drill down actions on the rows of the matrix visual.
+In the Visualizations pane, when you add multiple fields to the **Rows** section of the **Fields** well, you enable drill-down actions on the rows of the matrix visual.
 This is similar to creating a hierarchy, which then allows you to drill down (and then back up) through that hierarchy, and analyze the data at each level.

 In the following image, the **Rows** section contains *Sales stage* and *Opportunity size*, creating a grouping (or hierarchy) in the rows that we can drill to see details.